Knowledge is power: the well informed do better at everything.

 Pretty much every other laundromat "consultant" out there doubles as either a business broker or equipment vendor....so discover everything a "consultant" sells - or has an interest in, before acting upon his or her "free" advice.

 HERE’S WHAT I CAN OFFER YOU:

 For a very reasonable fee, I will empower you with information you must have in order to screen-out the many inferior deals (many of which are cleverly disguised as a "pot of gold"), and I will “walk through” the first coin-laundry with you to make sure you understand all of the important issues (there is very much more to a laundromat than meets the eye).
-You will learn to ask the right questions of the seller and I will assist you to verify the accuracy of the answers.
-With reliable and complete information, we can properly evaluate the purchase, and if it survives scrutiny, commence legal acquisition.
+Moreover, you should improve your coin-laundry knowledge before initial meetings with either sellers or brokers.

 First impressions have a primary impact upon relationships, so first empower yourself to ask incisive questions that will earn you the respect required to enlarge your space in the deal.